mle86/php-wq/doc/Usage_Examples.md

 This block does _not_ care about expired jobs and will happily try to execute them as well, and it does not attempt to re-queue failed jobs.
-Including all of those functions in that example would pretty much turn it into a copy of the `processNextJob()` method.
+Including all of those functions in this example would pretty much turn it into a verbatim copy of the actual `processNextJob()` method.

 [WorkServerAdapter]: Ref_WorkServerAdapter_interface.md